Probate Solicitors, Malton, York & Wetherby

 - Advising on inheritance tax issues and completing tax returns

-- Making post-death arrangements that reduce inheritance tax liabilities
+- Making post-death arrangements (such as deeds of variation) that reduce inheritance tax liabilities

 - Distributing assets to beneficiaries